blocknative/web3-onboard/docs/src/routes/docs/[...5]other/cede-store.md

 # cede.store

-CEX Wallet module for connecting cede.store to web3-onboard.
-Check out the cede.store Wallet Developer Docs [cede.store Wallet Developer Docs](https://docs.cede.store) for more information.
+CEX Wallet module for connecting cede.store through web3-onboard.
+Check out the [cede.store Wallet Developer Docs](https://docs.cede.store) for more information.

 :::admonition type=warning
 Cede.store is not a traditional 1193 wallet, behavior is different in that there is no on-chain user address to interact with and there isn't a specific chain associated.